Contributing to FLINT

 • Try to keep names and function arguments consistent with existing code.

-• Follow the conventions regarding types, aliasing rules, etc. described in Technical conventions and potential issues and in code_conventions.txt.
+• Follow the conventions regarding types, aliasing rules, etc. described in Technical conventions and potential issues and in code_conventions.md.

 • Use basic FLINT constants, types and functions: FLINT_BITS, flint_malloc/flint_free, flint_abort, flint_printf, etc.